jxav22/student-course-review/README.md

 Why?

-Upkeep costs were pretty steep for each service.
-After attempting to scale their websites, the costs started to become unbearable.
+Upkeep costs are pretty steep for this kind of service.
+After attempting to scale their websites, the costs started to go out of control and they had to scrap everything.

 ## The Solution